-'Our Patch' students learn about native flora and fauna
+'Our Patch' students learn about biodiversity and catchments

 Project Officer: Tracey Muir

 ‘Adopt a Spot’ is funded by the State NRM Program.